Netherlands: Wine harvest season in southern Limburg

 Domein Holset

 The hamlet of Holset contains just a few houses and a church and is quite a charming place.
-Looking for a place to stay overnight, Domein Holset also offers Bed & Breakfast in a 19th century farmhouse with seven rooms.
+Looking for a place to stay overnight, Domein Holset also offers Bed & Breakfast in a 19th century farmhouse with eleven rooms.

 View over the vineyards of Domein Holset